wp-plugins/push-notifications-for-wp/readme.txt

 = Does it work with WPML? =

-No, WPML is only supported by the premium version Push Notifications for Wordpress.
+No, WPML is only supported by the premium version [Push Notifications for WordPress](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/).

 = Why am I getting a Web page when connecting to the `http://yoursite/pnfw/register/`? =